 Despite of its simplicity, the example is rather clumsy and only vaguely illustrative: system and environment do not play mirror roles, for which reason we were not able to draw the inverse implications.
 However, the qualitative principle seems to be robust.
-It is quite remarkable that graph duality finds a similar interpretation also in mechanical engineering \cite{shai}, where the statics of a structure and its first order kinematics are related to dual properties of its design.
-Thus there seems to be a vast variety of systems to which duality might apply: it is the author's opinion that the development of a statistical model which displays duality between enviromental and internal degrees of freedom would be a major advance.
+It is quite remarkable that graph duality finds a similar interpretation also in mechanical engineering \cite{shaiA,shaiB}, where the statics of structures and machines and their first order kinematics are related to dual properties of their design.
+Thus there seems to be a vast variety of systems to which duality might apply: it is the author's opinion that the development of a complete statistical model which displays duality between enviromental and internal degrees of freedom would be a major advance.